Innovation-through-understanding/itu-utils/docs/common.md

 `containsValue`
 : will test an array, string, or monad on whether it contains the given value.
 The function also accepts undefined or null input and will return false in that case.

+`recordToArray`
+: turns a record's properties into an array.
+Property keys that are numerical values are also sorted from smallest to biggest number.

 ## Functional arithmetics and tests

 `isNotZero`